 Mango is a juicy tropical fruit rich in nutrients.
 Ripe mangoes taste sweet and have a soft pulp with a sweet aroma.
-Mangoes are also hypoallergenic and relatively easy to digest, making mango for babies a good choice.
+Mangoes are also hypoallergeniciXCharacteristic of a substance to cause fewer allergic reactions and relatively easy to digest, making mango for babies a good choice.
 But while mango seems to confer several benefits, you need to know the right age and appropriate ways to feed it to babies.

 Keep reading as we give you an insight into the possible health benefits of mango for babies with the right age and age-appropriate ways to feed it.